akuaagyeiwaa/Ethiopia-Unbound.html/README.md

 <p>“My dear sir,” put in <span class="personal-name-1">Kwamankra</span>, “if I may venture to come to the assistance of my young friend, it takes two to make a bargain, as you will find if you examine into the constitutional history of the country.” </p>

-<p>For the moment the host was nonplussed. lie was somewhat hazy as to the historical part of the subject.
+<p>For the moment the host was nonplussed.
+He was somewhat hazy as to the historical part of the subject.
 But as a parting shell, he exclaimed: ” Well, be that as it may, it was one of your own men who drew a report upon this very matter upon which the Government have acted.
 I have seen it f with my own eyes, I assure you, and I make you a present of the fact.”</p>

 <p> I say, Whitely,” continued the Chief Magistrate, “how did you get on with that cemetery  controversy of yours ?
 I hear you have given your assistant the sack.
 I say, it is really too bad of you.
 I am strong on so-called native jurisdiction, and that kind of thing, but when it conies to segregation of the dead, I tell you the thing beats me.
 Think of old Lawson, the pioneer of the gold industry, not receiving decent interment on the ground of colour.
 The thing is preposterous, and I am not in sympathy with it.”
 Whitely coloured up and appeared confused.
 The criticism was sharp and unexpected. </p>